Cognitive robotics: Knowledge acquisition

 A more complex learning approach is "autonomous knowledge acquisition": the robot is left to explore the environment on its own.
 A system of goals and beliefs is typically assumed.

 A somewhat more directed mode of exploration can be achieved by "curiosity" algorithms, such as Intelligent Adaptive Curiosity or Category-Based Intrinsic Motivation.
 These algorithms generally involve breaking sensory input into a finite number of categories and assigning some sort of prediction system (such as an artificial neural network) to each.
 The prediction system keeps track of the error in its predictions over time.
 Reduction in prediction error is considered learning.
 The robot then preferentially explores categories in which it is learning (or reducing prediction error) the fastest.

 Other architectures

-Some researchers in cognitive robotics have tried using architectures such as (ACT-R and Soar (cognitive architecture)) as a basis of their cognitive robotics programs.
+Some researchers in cognitive robotics have tried using architectures such as (ACT-R and Soar (cognitive architecture)) as a basis for their cognitive robotics programs.
 These highly modular symbol-processing architectures have been used to simulate operator performance and human performance when modeling simplistic and symbolized laboratory data.
 The idea is to extend these architectures to handle real-world sensory input as that input continuously unfolds through time.
 What is needed is a way to somehow translate the world into a set of symbols and their relationships.

-Questions

-Some of the fundamental questions to be answered in cognitive robotics are: